Program in Biomedical Sciences

 - Rotation Worksheet – Fall 2019

 ***If you feel your rotation is not working out, please see Michelle DiMondo, Michelle Melis, or Scott Barolo as soon as possible to discuss your options.
 It is possible to change labs, but there is a process.
 You will be asked to have back-up rotations lined up and these must be approved by the PIBS Office as well as your primary program’s Grad Chair.
-Once the new rotation has been approved, simply submit a new rotation worksheet to make it official and you may begin working in that lab for the agreed upon length of time (full-term, half-term).
+Once the new rotation has been approved, simply submit a new rotation worksheet to make it official and you may begin working in that lab for the agreed-upon length of time (full-term, half-term).
 You will also be responsible for notifying your current rotation mentor of your decision to end the rotation early.***

 Rules for PIBS research rotations by Scott Barolo, PIBS Director:

 - You cannot rotate in a lab in which you have already done significant amount of research in (more than a summer).
+If you think there is a good reason for an exception, talk to Scott.